MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Import-Clixml.md

 Required: False
 Position: Named
-Default value: false
+Default value: False
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -IncludeTotalCount
-Reports the total number of objects in the data set \(an integer\) followed by the selected objects.
+Reports the total number of objects in the data set (an integer) followed by the selected objects.
 If the cmdlet cannot determine the total count, it displays "Unknown total count."
 The integer has an Accuracy property that indicates the reliability of the total count value.
 The value of Accuracy ranges from 0.0 to 1.0 where 0.0 means that the cmdlet could not count the objects, 1.0 means that the count is exact, and a value between 0.0 and 1.0 indicates an increasingly reliable estimate.